 Lymphoma of the small bowel is the most common small bowel malignancy, accounting accounts for ~25% of all primary small bowel malignancies and ~40% of all primary gastrointestinal lymphomas.

-Small bowel lymphoma is most commonly seen as secondary extra nodal involvement in widespread systemic lymphoma.
-When primary it is seen predominantly in well defined patient groups and the demographics therefore match those of said groups.
+Small bowel lymphoma is most commonly secondary extranodal involvement in widespread systemic lymphoma.
+When primary it is seen predominantly in well defined patient groups, and the demographics, therefore, match those groups.
 Predisposing conditions include 1: